danielbodnar/awesome-stars/README.md

 ## angular

+- [FileNation/FileNation](https://github.com/FileNation/FileNation) - The simplest way to send your files around the world using IPFS. ✏️ 🗃
+- [ng-doc/ng-doc](https://github.com/ng-doc/ng-doc) - 📃 The documentation engine for Angular projects
 - [johnpapa/vscode-angular-snippets](https://github.com/johnpapa/vscode-angular-snippets) - Angular Snippets for VS Code
 - [angular-fullstack/generator-angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack) - Yeoman generator for an Angular app with an Express server
 - [jhipster/generator-jhipster-nodejs](https://github.com/jhipster/generator-jhipster-nodejs) - A NodeJS blueprint that creates the backend using NestJS